 - Given a nod in Airplane!! when Dr. Rumack is introduced wearing a stethoscope for no reason, first shown right after he's asked whether he's a doctor.

 - Mr. Bean in Bean sees a doctor drop his stethoscope and tries to give it back to him.
 As a result of this trope he is mistaken for a senior surgeon and is scrubbed up for a major operation despite not having any identification or uniform and has to perform surgery on a patient.
 The patient survives.
 Somehow.

 - Exploited in Patch Adams when Robin Williams uses a white coat (with an extremely large logo on the back) given to him by a group of butchers to gain entrance to a teaching hospital as a third year med student.

 - The Carry On series skewered the medical profession more than any other.
 In all of them, the nurses, sisters, and matrons wore the uniform of their level and the doctors wore white coats.
 No mirrors though.

-- Dr. House usually averts this, not so much his colleagues.
+- House: Dr. House usually averts this; not so much his colleagues.
 In the early seasons a Running Gag is that House refuses to wear scrubs or the standard white lab coat and will only do the bare minimum to maintain hygiene standards.

 - Averted in Scrubs, where JD only ever wears the usual white coat in one episode and it's a plot point then.
 Many other doctors do wear it, though.
 They wear (and use) stethoscopes, however.
 JD and Turk do wear a large lab coat when playing the World's Most Giant Doctor.
 The show (correctly) portrays most of the doctors, nurses and surgeons as wearing scrubs.